Polling booths open in UK's limbo EU election

 British voters also go to the polls not knowing who will lead their own country in the coming months.

-Speculation mounted that May might step down as early as Friday after a cabinet minister, Andrea Leadsom, resigned on Wednesday night over the second referendum proposal.
+Speculation mounted that May might step down on Friday after a cabinet minister, Andrea Leadsom, resigned on Wednesday over the second referendum proposal.

 "I have been determined to deliver Brexit and I am just worried that this [EU withdrawal] bill with its new elements in it would not do that.
 It's been a really tough day," Leadsom told press.